Titles and Education

 In normal animals, the pattern of respiratory muscle activation remains largely the same throughout development, from birth until old age.
 Yet, the excitability of the neurons driving breathing may change dramatically throughout life, as changes occur in cell size, intrinsic excitability, dendritic field, synaptic number or synaptic strength.
 How does the respiratory control system maintain the appropriate pattern and strength of respiratory muscle activation in the face of continual physiological and environmental pressures that alter neuronal excitability?
 The hypothesis guiding our efforts in this direction is that local negative feedback mechanisms sense respiratory motor neuron activity and adjust synaptic efficacy to maintain motor output within an optimal range.
 This “self-tuning” ability may stabilize neural output in the face of internal and external perturbations while preserving the capacity for plasticity.

-Current research efforts are directed at understanding the role of glial-derived TNFa and atypical PKC within respiratory motor neurons in homeostatic regulation of respiratory motor output.
-This research has direct implications for understanding compensatory mechanisms that help to preserve respiratory motor output following the onset ventilatory control disorders (i.e, central apneas, neurodegenerative disease, spinal injury), and may identify promising therapeutic targets to restore ventilation when endogenous mechanisms of plasticity are insufficient.
+Current research efforts are directed at understanding the role of glial-derived TNFa, retinoic acid and atypical PKC within respiratory motor neurons in homeostatic regulation of respiratory motor output.
+This research has direct implications for understanding compensatory mechanisms that help to preserve respiratory motor output following the onset ventilatory control disorders (i.e, sleep apnea, neurodegenerative disease, spinal injury), and may identify promising therapeutic targets to restore ventilation when endogenous mechanisms of plasticity are insufficient.

 Recovery of respiratory motor output following spinal injury